The extender algebra and $\Sigma^2_1$-absoluteness: Genericity iterations

-\begin{proof} The strategy for player I is identical to the strategy used in the proof of Theorem~\ref{T1}, and the proof of the latter shows that the iteration terminates at some countable stage at which $x\cap j(\delta)\models j(\cTdd(\vec E))$. \end{proof}

-Assume an extender $E$ and a forcing $\bbP$ are such that for some $\kappa$ we have $\crit(j_E)>\kappa$ and $\bbP$ is in $V_\kappa$.
+Assume an extender $E$ and a forcing $\bbP$ are such that for some $\kappa$ we have $\crit(j_E)>\kappa$ and $\bbP$ is in $\V_\kappa$.
 Then $E$ still defines an extender in the extension by $\bbP$ and this extender is $\lambda$-strong for every $\lambda$ for which $E$ is $\lambda$-strong.
 This is essentially a consequence of the Levy--Solovay result that a measurable cardinal cannot be destroyed by a small forcing (\cite{Kana:Book}).
+The converse is also true (\cite{HaWo:Small}): in a forcing extension $\V[G]$ by forcing $\bbP\in \V_\kappa$ every $\lambda$-strong elementary embedding of $\V[G]$ into an inner model with critical point $\kappa$ is a lift of a ground model $\lambda$-strong elementary embedding with critical point $\kappa$.
+This is a bit deeper than the corresponding result for elementary embeddings that are not necessarily $\lambda$-strong.

-In the following lemma and elsewhere we shall slightly abuse the notation and denote this extender by $E$.
+In the following lemma and elsewhere we shall slightly abuse the notation and denote the extender obtained from $E$ in a forcing extension by the same letter.

 \begin{thm} \lbl{T1.1.1}Assume $(M,\vec E)$ is $(\omega_1+1)$-iterable and $\vec E$ witnesses a countable ordinal $\delta$ is a Woodin cardinal in $M$.
-Assume moreover $\kappa<\min\{\crit(j_E)\colon E\in \vec E\}$ and $\bbP\in V_\kappa\cap M$ is a forcing notion.
+Assume moreover $\kappa<\min\set{\crit(j_E)}{ E\in \vec E}$ and $\bbP\in \V_\kappa\cap M$ is a forcing notion.
 If $G\subseteq \bbP$ in $V$ is $M$-generic then for every $x\subseteq \omega$ there is a (well-founded) countable iteration $j\colon M[G]\to M^*[G]$ such that $x$ is $j(\cWdo(\vec E))$-generic over~$M^*[G]$. \end{thm}

 \begin{proof} By the above discussion $\delta$ is still a Woodin cardinal in $M[G]$ as witnessed by $\vec E$.
 The proof is similar to the proof of Theorem~\ref{T1}.
 In his strategy, player~I computes $\Psi(\vec\varphi,\kappa,\lambda)$ in $M[G]$ instead of $M$.
-Since $G\in V$, this describes an iteration strategy of I in $V$.
-Thus II can respond to it by using his winning iteration strategy and the other details of the proof are identical.
+Since $G\in V$, this describes an iteration strategy of \playerI\ in $V$.
+Thus \playerII\ can respond to it by using his winning iteration strategy and the other details of the proof are identical.

 As a matter of fact, a simple proof shows that the full iterability of $M$ implies the full iterability of $M[G]$ (essentially using the same strategy).
 The point is that, since $\bbP$ is small, the ultrapowers of $M$ lift to ultrapowers of $M[G]$.
 Therefore this is a consequence of Theorem~\ref{T1}. \end{proof}